 AUCKLAND – WEDNESDAY 21 JUNE 2017

-Richard Loe – erstwhile All Black prop, thug, eye gouger and, back in the day, a truly great rugby recidivist – now has a column in ‘The New Zealand Herald’.
+Richard Loe – erstwhile All Black prop, thug, eye gouger and, back in the day, a truly great rugby recidivist – has a column in ‘The New Zealand Herald’.
 You should read it.
 It’s very funny.
-This morning, for example, he’d written about the Lions’ win against the Chiefs last night (try-bonus point, shutout, twenty-eight point margin) in a piece snappily entitled – and I quote word for word – ‘Tourists Can Play A Bit But It Can Be Hard Watch.’
+This morning, for example, he’d written about the Lions’ win against the Chiefs last night (try-bonus point, shutout, twenty-eight point margin) in a piece snappily entitled – and I quote – ‘Tourists Can Play A Bit But It Can Be Hard Watch.’
 Presumably, it was the sub-editor’s night off.

-We’ve moved hotels this morning as our disparate clans descend upon the City of Sails ahead of the First Test; the Hamilton Hotel Mob, the Hamilton Motel Mob (snore too loudly and the bathroom door falls down) and the Aucklandeers; Stevie Fez, K-dog and yours truly.
+We’ve moved hotels this morning as our disparate clans descend upon the City of Sails ahead of the First Test; the Hamilton Hotel Mob, the Hamilton Motel Mob (snore too loudly and the bathroom door falls down) and the Aucklandeers, which is Stevie Fez, K-dog and yours truly.
 SQ and the Fan Van remain at large – we know not where – but wherever the Scarlet Pimpernel may be, let’s just hope and pray he’s downwind.

 Stevie (Ferris) was off for lunch with Seanie (O’Brien), K-dog was shooting something all afternoon at Eden Park, so I hunkered down with the laptop to crunch my Lions numbers post last night in Hamilton and ahead of the weekend.
 Statistics don’t tell you everything – by any stretch of the imagination – but they’re hard to argue with during interviews so it’s useful to keep a few under your hat for emergencies, a bit like Paddington Bear’s marmalade sandwiches.